My Background

 Philosophy + Approach

-Sometimes, what is most needed in a design, whether for a proposed streetscape, a neighborhood plan, or a wedding invitation, is to evoke a feeling.
+Sometimes, what is most needed in a design, whether for a proposed streetscape, a neighborhood plan, or a marketing illustration, is to evoke a feeling.
 To accurately capture a person or place and share it with the world.

 In everything I create, my style aspires to inspire a sense of nostalgia, approachability, and playfulness.